MfL - Spanish

 “One language sets you in a corridor for life.
 Two languages open every door along the way.”

-The language of the term programme in school gives a whole school focus to Spanish for the first term of each year.
+The Language of the Term programme in school gives a whole school focus to Spanish for the first term of each year.
 All children in the school are encouraged to engage with the language through stories and songs and will learn and re-cap a selection of basic conversational phrases.
-A Spanish after school club for KS1 is available for children interested in learning more and focusses on children hearing more of the language and starting to learn vocabulary that they are interested in.

 Spanish lessons start for children in Year 3 and are taught weekly.
-Our bespoke curriculum starts with a focus on children learning through listening and joining in with modelled examples and songs.
-As they move into Year 4, children will complete range of different practical activities to introduce and explore new vocabulary for a range of topics.
+The curriculum starts with a focus on children learning through listening and joining in with modelled examples and songs.
+As they move into Year 4, children will work together with their peers to complete range of different practical activities to introduce and explore new vocabulary for a range of topics.
 This vocabulary is then used to start developing their reading, writing, speaking and listening skills.
 Vocabulary acquisition and application continues into Year 5 along with a closer look at grammatical rules for verbs, giving opinions and asking questions.
 In Year 6, children spend time consolidating their knowledge and understanding working towards constructing longer pieces of writing and holding conversations.
 Children’s Spanish workbooks allow access to previous learning, so that they can build upon and consolidate their understanding in every lesson.